Benefits of a Modern Home Design

 There is typically a 15-20% premium for new homes vs. existing homes, according to Trulia; furthermore, green homes have a 9% premium vs. typical homes, according to a study by UC Berkeley.

 Commonly referred to as ZNE.
 Achieving Zero Net Energy home is a building that produces the same amount of renewable energy onsite as it consumes.
-This is measured in a 1-year term.
 The following building and design strategies will provide insight into how your home can become ZNE.

 - Adding insulation to the ceiling has the largest impact on the energy consumed in a home.